top of page

 2. What is your word count?

 Every genre, and subgenre, has a word count range that you should try your best to adhere to.
 For example, most memoirs are around 70k words.
 YA books average between 50k to 80k words.
-Mystery books about 80k words.
+Mystery books are about 80k words.
 Historical Fiction from 100k to 150k words (think Diana Gabaldon).
 So, if you’re within your word count range, this tells the editor that you’ve done your genre research and know what publishers and readers are expecting to see.
 It also means your manuscript will be about that length too, and that hasn’t gone overboard.
 You can learn more about what your word count should be in this post by The Write Life.

 3. What draft are you working on?